brucejwardlow/buffsaf-demo/README.md

 1. Click on [BuffSAF-Demo.py](https://github.com/brucejwardlow/buffsaf-demo/blob/main/buffsaf-demo.py)
 2. Click on the download icon in the top right corner.
->Warning: This version of the script will delete any folder titled "temporary" in the same location as the .py file.
+> :warning: Warning: This version of the script will delete any folder titled "temporary" in the same location as the .py file.
 Putting the file in its own folder is recommended.
 3. Install a python environment.
 (I recommend [Anaconda](https://www.anaconda.com/))
 4. Open python prompt.
 5. Install pandas using the following prompt: